About The Chart

 Crime and Anti-Social Behaviour in The Chart

-Recorded crime levels are lower than the national average.
-Anti-social behaviour is prevalent across The Chart, with 12 recorded incidents in January 2026.
+Recorded crime levels are broadly in line with the national average.
+Anti-social behaviour is prevalent across The Chart, with 19 recorded incidents in March 2026.

 Deprivation and Employment in The Chart